oneapi-src/oneMKL/docs/domains/sparse_linear_algebra.rst

 - Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw an ``oneapi::mkl::unimplemented`` exception.
-- The COO format require the indices to be sorted by row.
+- The COO format requires the indices to be sorted by row.

 Operation algorithms mapping